just-js/just/README.md

 - as close to native performance as possible
 - modules can be dynamically loaded shared libaries or can be statically compiled into runtime
 - secure by default
+- avoid abstraction as much as possible. abstractions can be built in userspace
 - be able to write busybox in js using this
 - don't necessarily care about browser compatibility, but a compatibility layer could be added in userland
 - don't necessarily care about all ES features, but a compatibility layer could be added in userland